Black Friday 2025

 Before Getting Started

 Each restaurant is a post of a custom post type.
 Besides the basic information which is the title, featured image of the post, the restaurant’s extra information is saved in custom fields.
-So, we need the Meta Box plugin to have a framework to create custom post types and custom fields.
+So, I recommend using Meta Box AIO, which includes the framework and all extensions, such as:

 Create a Custom Post Type